buildpacks/rfcs/text/0000-custom-ca-certs.md

 - Build vs Runtime CA-certs?
 Do we need to split them or should we just collapse this into one?
 - Dynamically extended run image vs just adding to launch image (comes to the same thing?)
+- How does the platform communicate to buildpacks that certs are available?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes